WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 to the algorithm in {{cross-origin-trust}}.
 Fail if this returns "invalid".

-The remainder of the resource is the exchange's payload, encoded with the `mi-sha256` content encoding ({{!I-D.thomson-http-mice}}).
-If the `mi-sha256` record length (the first 8 bytes of the payload) is greater than 16kB, or if any of the integrity proofs fail validation, parsing MUST fail.
+The remainder of the resource is the exchange's payload, encoded with the `mi-sha256-draft2` content encoding.
+The `mi-sha256-draft2` content encoding is the `mi-sha256` encoding defined in draft 02 of ({{!I-D.thomson-http-mice}}).
+If the `mi-sha256-draft2` record length (the first 8 bytes of the payload) is greater than 16kB, or if any of the integrity proofs fail validation, parsing MUST fail.

 # Security considerations